jjensen/luaplus51-all/README.md

 [~]git clone https://github.com/jjensen/luaplus51-all.git luaplus
 </pre>

+* Bootstrap the JamPlus build tool by running:

+	* `BootstrapJamPlus-macosx64`

-* To create a workspace and bootstrap the build environment, run `~/luaplus/CreateJamXcodeWorkspace.sh`.
+* To create an Xcode workspace, run `~/luaplus/CreateJamXcodeWorkspace.sh`.

 * Choose the version of Lua to build within the workspace.
 Note that the **-luaplus** versions build additional LuaPlus-specific features into the Lua environment; these are the preferred environments for LuaPlus.